Benjamin-Hogan/Optic-Laboratory-2023/README.md

 # Optic-Laboratory-2023
-Data and Code for Optics Lab
+Data and Code for Undergraduate Optics Lab Taught by Dr. Andri Gretarsson

 Data interpertation, Physical simulations, and more are represented within this repository